 15 people helped out of destitution

-We are excited to be presenting our work to you in this report and feel proud that all the information, case studies, quotes and figures within are describing real changes to real lives at the sharp end of destitution through the work carried out with our clients.
-I want to share this positivity as a representation of the positive feelings and sentiments that we at Islington Centre for Refugees and Migrants receive on a daily basis.
-It is hard dealing with and listening to some of the tragic stories, the lost pasts and unfair, unredressed inequalities against which we feel helpless but it is in the direct engagement with our clients that we listen and respond to need and demand and provide the essential services and activities that are required to enable our clients to feel welcomed and supported throughout their time at the Centre and beyond.
+It is hard listening to some of the tragic stories, the lost pasts and unfair, unaddressed inequalities against which we feel helpless.
+But, we listen and respond to need and demand and provide the essential services and activities that are required to enable our clients to feel welcomed and supported throughout their time at the Centre and beyond..

-It is in every activity or service offering that we engender that positive engagement and work with the individual to break down complex, compound problems into manageable objectives that can breathe some relief into day to day life, reignite the fight for survival and create a desire to develop a warm feeling of being part of something in a society where many feel lost and isolated.
+In every activity and service we offer we engender positive engagement and work with the individual to break down complex, compound problems into manageable objectives that can breathe some relief into day to day life, reignite the fight for survival and create a desire to develop a warm feeling of being part of something in a society where many feel lost and isolated.

-We work as a small close team often in very demanding situations with very difficult decisions to make.
-Through understanding our clients and careful consideration we are able to respond in ways that enable our clients to access services and participate in activities they have not had the opportunity to do before.
+We work as a small close team often in very demanding situations with very difficult decisions to make, never more so than over the last year.
+But, through understanding our clients and careful consideration we are able to respond in ways that enable our clients to access services and participate in activities they have not had the opportunity to do before.
 Through managing pilot sessions and trying new things we are able to test ideas of new activities and services and meet the needs and requests of the clients.

 Our humble beginnings saw us delivering English language classes to asylum seekers and refugees and over the years that has grown to a full array of opportunities and we have gained a wonderful alumni of those who have gone on to succeed in their lives with the firm and secure base of the Centre behind them.
-We heard recently at our AGM from clients who, amongst other things: went on to create their own business; have completed their Masters; have won an award for artistic interpretation, have started work as a mechanic, have become a trustee of a charity, and are volunteering feeding homeless and vulnerable people.
+We have alumni who, amongst other things went on to create their own business; have completed their Masters; have won an award for artistic interpretation, have started work as a mechanic, have become a trustee of a charity, and are volunteering feeding homeless and vulnerable people.

 Through their own words clients have expressed many times that without the Centre these achievements would not have been possible.
 This is what drives the Centre forward and keeps us all on track to provide what is most needed by our clients to help rebuild their lives and become a part of all of us.